TeamRizu/outfox-wiki/content/dev/announcers.md

 # Location of Announcers

-The default location for courses are in `Project OutFox/Announcers`, with the following structure:
+The default location for announcers are in `Project OutFox/Announcers`, with the following structure:

 ```
 Project OutFox/Announcers/